samuelshotchkiss-jpg/latin-grammar-app/README.md

 | `feedback`      | `object`                      | Optional  | An object containing context-specific tooltips.
 The **keys** are the part of speech the student guessed (`"Noun"`, `"Verb"`, `"Adjective"`).
 The **values** are the message strings.
 To show no message for a specific guess, use an empty string `""`. |
 | `noSpaceAfter`  | `boolean`                     | Optional  | Used for words that are visually attached to the following word, such as the host word for an enclitic (e.g., `-que`).
 Set to `true` to prevent a space from being rendered after the word. |

-## III.
+## IV.
 Examples

-Here are examples from the current text that demonstrate the schema in practice.
+Here are examples that demonstrate the schema in practice.

 #### Example 1: Simple Noun
-A standard word with a single part of speech.

 ```json
 { "word": "rēx", "pos": "Noun" }
 ```

 #### Example 2: Composite Verb
-`expulsus est` is a single verb.
-Both parts share `compositeVerb: "verb3"`.

 ```json
 { "word": "expulsus", "pos": "Verb", "compositeVerb": "verb3" },